-As of June 30, 2008, our proforma net tangible book value would have been \$21.1 million or, \$0.67 per share.
-Proforma net tangible book value per share represents the amount of our total tangible assets reduced by our total liabilities, divided by the number of shares of common stock outstanding after giving effect to the conversion of all outstanding classes of preferred stock into common stock.
+As of June 30, 2008, our pro forma net tangible book value would have been \$ million or, \$ per share.
+Pro forma net tangible book value per share represents the amount of our total tangible assets reduced by our total liabilities, divided by the number of shares of common stock outstanding after giving effect to the conversion of all outstanding classes of preferred stock into common stock.

-Pro forma as adjusted net tangible book value per share represents the amount of total tangible assets reduced by our total liabilities, divided by the number of shares of common stock outstanding after giving effect to the conversion of all outstanding classes of preferred stock into common stock, the repurchase of our outstanding warrant, the payment of the estimated amount of the special distribution to certain of our existing stockholders and the sale of 10,500,000 shares of common stock in the offering at an initial public offering price of \$19.00, the midpoint of the price range set forth on the cover page of this prospectus.
-Our pro forma as adjusted net tangible book value as of June 30, 2008 would have been \$35.2 million, or \$0.84 per share.
-This represents an immediate increase in net tangible book value of \$0.17 per share to existing stockholders and an immediate dilution of \$18.16 per share to new investors purchasing shares in the offering.
+Pro forma as adjusted net tangible book value per share represents the amount of total tangible assets reduced by our total liabilities, divided by the number of shares of common stock outstanding after giving effect to the conversion of all outstanding classes of preferred stock into common stock, the repurchase of our outstanding warrant, the payment of the estimated amount of the special distribution to certain of our existing stockholders and the sale of shares of common stock in the offering at an initial public offering price of \$ , the midpoint of the price range set forth on the cover page of this prospectus.
+Our pro forma as adjusted net tangible book value as of June 30, 2008 would have been \$ million, or \$ per share.
+This represents an immediate decrease in net tangible book value of \$ per share to existing stockholders and an immediate dilution of \$ per share to new investors purchasing shares in the offering.
 The following table illustrates this per share dilution:

-Assumed initial public offering price per share of common stock \$ 19.00 Pro forma net tangible book value per share of common stock as of June 30, 2008 \$ 0.67 Increase per share of common stock attributable to new investors 4.57 Decrease per share of common stock after payment of underwriting discounts and commission and estimated offering expenses by us (0.46) Decrease per share of common stock after repurchase of warrant (0.38) Decrease per share of common stock after payment of the special distribution to certain of our existing stockholders (3.56) Pro forma as adjusted net tangible book value per share of common stock after this offering 0.84 Dilution per share of common stock to new investors \$ 18.16
+Assumed initial public offering price per share of common stock \$ Pro forma net tangible book value per share of common stock as of June 30, 2008 \$ Increase per share of common stock attributable to new investors Decrease per share of common stock after payment of underwriting discounts and commission and estimated offering expenses by us Decrease per share of common stock after repurchase of warrant Decrease per share of common stock after payment of the special distribution to certain of our existing stockholders \$ Pro forma as adjusted net tangible book value per share of common stock after this offering Dilution per share of common stock to new investors \$

-Our pro forma as adjusted net tangible book value will be \$40.6 million, or \$0.93 per share, and the dilution per share of common stock to new investors will be \$18.07, if the underwriters' over-allotment option is exercised in full.
+Our pro forma as adjusted net tangible book value, and the dilution to new investors in the offering, will change from the amounts shown above if the underwriters' over-allotment option is exercised.

-A \$1.00 increase or decrease in the assumed initial public offering price of \$19.00 per share would increase or decrease, as applicable, our as pro forma adjusted net tangible book value per share of common stock by \$0.05, and increase or decrease, as applicable, the dilution per share of common stock to new investors by \$0.95, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+A \$1.00 increase or decrease in the assumed initial public offering price of \$ per share would increase or decrease, as applicable, our as pro forma adjusted net tangible book value per share of common stock by \$ , and increase or decrease, as applicable, the dilution per share of common stock to new investors by \$ , assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 Similarly, any increase or decrease in the number of shares that we sell in the offering will increase or decrease our net proceeds in proportion to such increase or decrease, as applicable, multiplied by the offering price per share, less underwriting discounts and commissions and offering expenses.